Brief: This article gives a breakdown of the Linux File System/directory structure, some of the critical files, their usability, and their location.

 - /usr/share : Shared directories of man files, info files, etc.

-- /usr/sbin : Commands for Super User, for System Administration.
+- /usr/sbin : The directory contains binaries with superuser privileges or for System Administration.

-- /proc/interrupts : Information about the current interrupts being utilised currently.
+- /proc/interrupts : Information about the current interrupts being utilized currently.

-- /proc/ioports : Contains all the Input/Output addresses used by devices on the server.
+- /proc/ioports : The file contains all the Input/Output addresses used by devices on the server.

-- /var/log/messages : log of messages produced by syslog daemon at boot.
+- /var/log/messages : The file contains a log of messages produced by the syslog daemon at boot.

-- /var/log/wtmp : list login time and duration of each user on the system currently.
+- /var/log/wtmp : A file listing the login time and duration of each user on the system currently.

 That’s all for now.
 Keep connected to Tecmint for any News and post related to Linux and Foss world.
-Stay healthy and Don’t forget to give your value-able comments in comment section.
+Stay healthy and Don’t forget to give your valuable comments in the comment section.